Detroit UAW workers strike threat tests Biden's plan to win union votes | Politics

 Biden, 80, is tying his 2024 re-election bid to the health of the economy, highlighting job growth, rising wages and fading recession fears.
 At the same time, the Biden campaign is seeking donations from corporations and executives, and endorsement from business for its economic policies.
 Accelerating Detroit's shift to electric vehicles is a central element of Biden's climate policy, and the administration is offering billions of dollars in federal subsidies to spur domestic EV and battery production.

 UAW members in Michigan, Ohio, Indiana, Illinois and other Midwestern states, however, mainly build combustion trucks and SUVs.
-Biden remains "optimistic" about a resolution of negotiations with the UAW, White House press secretary Karine Jean-Pierre said on Tuesday, and believes the union is at the "heart of an electric vehicle future that is Made in America with union jobs."
+WHITE HOUSE'S ROLE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)